Our Guide to Cycling in Colombia

 Bogotá and Surrounds

 The roads leading out of the city climb quickly.
-Popular routes head toward La Calera, Patios, or Guatavita, each offering steep grades and expansive views once you’re above the urban sprawl.
+Popular routes head toward La Calera, Patios, or Guatavita, each offering expansive views once you’re above the urban sprawl.

 Villa de Leyva